Lesson 1: The Basic Plug-in

 The code you have written is in human readable form.
 To make the code readable by a computer, you will need to translate it or “build” it.

-Inside Visual Basic Express, in the Debug menu, click Build KeepAttributesHorizontal to compile and build your plug-in.
-The “Build Succeeded” message shows in the status bar of the Visual Basic Express window if the code is successfully built.
+Inside Visual Studio Community, in the Build menu, click Build KeepAttributesHorizontal to compile and build your plug-in.
+The “Build Succeeded” message shows in the status bar of the Visual Studio Community window if the code is successfully built.

 That’s it!
 You have just written your first plug-in for AutoCAD.
 Let’s run it to see what it does.